Nomination deadline: March 1, 2014

 Nominations may be submitted:

 Electronically: via Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
-It is preferable that documents be submitted in Portable Document Format (PDF).
+Documents must be submitted in Portable Document Format (PDF) as a single document.

 The NSERC Herzberg Medal